 Bisexual and transgender individuals run an incredibly high risk within the community to attempt suicide.
 At some point in their lives, 40% of transgender adults have attempted suicide.
 The number for the rest of the population in the United States is less than 5%.

 Outside of depression and suicidal thoughts, homosexual and transgender individuals are far more likely to develop anxiety disorders, substance use disorders, and self-esteem problems.

-An essential part in achieving and maintaining long-term sobriety is finding the best recovery program for the individual’s specific needs.
+An essential part of achieving and maintaining long-term sobriety is finding the best recovery program for the individual’s specific needs.
 While that may include the substance a person is addicted to and their personality, it also has how they identify themselves.
 It is always important to remember that you are not alone when entering recovery.
 However, if someone who identifies as LGBTQ+ is in a recovery facility with no one else like them, they may still feel misunderstood.

 Homosexual, bisexual, and transgender individuals may feel less comfortable opening up about their real thoughts or feelings if they think that no one will understand.
 Specific addiction treatment and recovery centers specialize in catering to the needs of LGBTQ+ individuals.
 This way, they know they are receiving help from professionals who truly understand and recognize the problems they are experiencing.

 Anyone seeking recovery should feel safe and comfortable in the program they chose.
 Unfortunately, few recovery centers specialize in treating LGBTQ+ individuals.
 If that is what a person needs to feel safe and understood when entering a recovery program, it is crucial to find exactly what you require, even if few options currently exist.

 In the same ways in which a person entering a recovery program needs to feel safe, someone seeking treatment for a mental health disorder should feel understood and supported.
 While the full causes of why mental illness rates among the LGBTQ+ community are so high are not entirely understood, many reasons can be found.